FRANK PEPPER 1899–1977

 Married: 1921 to Amy Bowler in Reading

-Age 12 living at The Harlequin, Radcliffe on Trent, with mother, Agnes, sister, Rebecca 14, brothers Charles 21 a sports outfitter and George 10.
+Age 12 living at The Harlequin, Radcliffe on Trent, with mother, Agnes, sister, Rebecca, a day girl (domestic), brothers Charles, a sports outfitter and George.

 Rank: Able Seaman